jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/3_deploy.md

 1. A plan will run and then you'll be prompted to check it and run the deploy.
 1. Type `yes` and hit enter to run the deploy.
 1. The ALZ will now be deployed, this may take some time.

+## Fin

+This concludes the accelerator.
+You now have a fully deployed Azure landing zone.
+If you have any issues, please raise them in the [GitHub issues](https://github.com/Azure/ALZ-PowerShell-Module/issues).